-By now, it’s common knowledge that Halloween is one of the worst holidays from an oral health standpoint; and it’s also common knowledge that on holidays like Halloween, we quietly sweep dental hygiene under the rug for a few days.
+By now, it’s common knowledge that Halloween is one of the worst holidays from an oral health standpoint, and it’s also common knowledge that on holidays like Halloween, we quietly sweep dental hygiene under the rug for a few days.
 But not all candies are created equal.
-Although no dentist will ever actively tell you to eat candy, there are some varieties that are safer than others.
+Although no dentist will ever actively tell you to eat candy, some varieties are safer than others.
 When you’re handing out or going trick-or-treating with your kids or neighbors this year, remember this guide to keep your teeth as safe as possible—and still enjoy your holiday!

 1. Chocolate – Your Best Bet